IO1: Reference Framework for Inclusive Digital Education

 In December 2021, after interviewing more than 100 students and 30 lecturers and surveying 1,955 students and 154 lecturers from Belgium, Estonia, Bulgaria, France and Poland, our partners shared the first result of the project.

-The partners will develop a report that includes conclusions, lessons learned, best practices and pitfalls from the transition to digital learning environments that was imposed by COVID-19.
+With the lead of TalTech and ULB, the collected data were used to create the IO1 Reference Framework for Inclusive Digital Education.
+The framework includes conclusions, lessons learned, best practices and pitfalls from the transition to digital learning environments that was imposed by COVID-19.

-- answer the needs of the faculty when developing their lectures and when conceiving and managing academic programmes and curricula
+- answers the needs of the faculty when developing their digital lectures and when conceiving and managing digital academic programmes and curricula,

-- provide recommendations on the mistakes to be avoided, propose examples and best practices that can be generalised and warn about possible pitfalls
+- proposes examples and best practices that can be generalised and warns about possible pitfalls.

-- understand its contribution to all phases of their pedagogy
+- the explanation of its links and contribution to all phases of digital pedagogy,

 IO3: Transferability Toolkit